kaaproject/kaa-rfcs/0001-kaa-protocol/README.md

 Many extensions require request/response style communication, which is not supported by MQTT natively.
 That is usually overcome by introducing a separate topic name for responses.

-We introduce `/status` topic for response messages.
-In case original payload contains `packet_id`, response should be published in that topic.

-**Note:** this only applies to client-originating requests.
+Responses must be published to the topic constructed by appending `/status` suffix to the request topic.
+This applies to both server and client responses.

 ### Security
 We separate _client authentication_ and _endpoint identification_.